jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

   (a) section 74B of the Property Law Act 2007 (payments made under mistake of law or fact not always recoverable):
   (b) any other law relating to payment by or under mistake.

-### Subpart 5A — Use of automated electronic systems in respect of information share child support payments
+### Subpart 5A — Use of automated electronic systems

 ### 363A Use of automated electronic systems to make decisions, exercise powers, comply with obligations, and take related actions
 MSD may approve use